A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Introduction

-The fastest known solutions to optimal BN learning problem are a set of dynamic programming (DP) algorithms that run in time and space of $O(n2^n)$ \citep{ott2004finding,koivisto2004exact,singh2005finding,silander2006simple}.
+Recently, a family of DP algorithms have been developed to find the optimal BN in time $O(n2^n)$ and space $O(2^n)$\citep{ott2004finding,singh2005finding,silander2006simple,yuan2011learning,yuan2012improved}.
 Likewise, the posterior probability of structural features can be computed by analogous DP techniques.
-For example, the algorithms developed in \citep{koivisto2004exact} and \citep{Koivisto06} can compute the exact marginal posterior probability of any subnetwork (e.g., an edge) and the exact posterior probabilities for all $n(n-1)$ potential edges in $O(n2^n)$ time and space, assuming that the \emph{indegree}, i.e., the number of parents of each node, is bounded by a constant.
-However, these algorithms require a special form of the structural prior $P(G)$, which deviates from the simplest uniform distribution and does not respect Markov equivalence \citep{friedman2003being}.
-If adhering to the uniform distribution, the fastest known algorithm is substantially slower, taking time $O(3^n)$ and space $O(n2^n)$ \citep{tian2009computing}.
+For example, the algorithms developed in \citep{koivisto2004exact} and \citep{Koivisto06} can compute the exact marginal posterior probability of a subnetwork (e.g., an edge) and the exact posterior probabilities for all $n(n-1)$ potential edges in $O(n2^n)$ time and space, assuming that the \emph{in-degree}, i.e., the number of parents of each node, is bounded by a constant.
+However, these algorithms require a special form of the structural prior (called order modular prior), which deviates from the simplest uniform prior and does not respect Markov equivalence \citep{friedman2003being}.
+If adhering to the standard (structure modular) prior, the fastest known algorithm is slower, taking time $O(3^n)$ and space $O(n2^n)$ \citep{tian2009computing}.
 Due to their exponential time and space complexities, the largest networks these DP algorithms can solve on a typical desktop computer with a few GBs of memory do not exceed 25 variables.